csesoc/comp1511-revision-t1-2022/2-rpsroundrobin/readme.md

 ## Problem Statement

-Jack loves playing RPS.
+Jack loves playing Rock Paper Scissors (RPS).
 Today, he is facing off against the world champion RPS robot, the Robust Programmed System.
 What he doesn't know is that the robot just plays Rock, then Paper, then Scissors over and over again.

 They will face off in $N$ rounds of RPS.
 In the $i$th round (starting from 1), the winner of the round gets $i$ bitcoins.
 Given Jack's sequence of moves, determine his total winnings.